openregister/specification/content/item-def.md

 ## Hash

 The identity of an item computed from its content.
-It takes part on the [entry hash](/glossary/entry#hash).
+As the item hash is part of an [entry](/glossary/entry), it is included in the input to the [entry hash](/glossary/entry#hash) function.

 The function takes an item and a [hashing algorithm](/glossary/hashing-algorithm) and returns a [Hash